 Is it spring yet?
-I know the calendar says it’s spring, but it’s barely recognizable from my neck of the woods.
+The calendar says it’s spring, but from my neck of the woods it’s not recognizable.

-My spring decor inspiration for the main living area came when I found a set of blue and white teacups that struck an immediate love affair.
-They are perfectly charming and excellent for this French country loving gal.
+My spring decor inspiration for the main living room came when I found a set of blue and white teacups.

 And just when I thought that I was happy with how everything was looking…